-As a member of those SCV drumlines Murray helped start a new trend of drumline parking lot “events” by composing entertaining battery compositions that attracted large audiences outside the normal competition arenas.
-All of these compositions are currently published in a collection entitled Parking Lot Etudes by Tapspace Publications LLC (Portland, OR), a publishing company Murray co-founded with his friend and partner Jim Casella.
+In 1990 Murray helped start a new trend of drumline parking lot “events” by composing two entertaining battery compositions that attracted large audiences outside the normal competition arenas.
+These later became known more famously as Martian Mambo and Electric Wheelchair.
+Both of these compositions, as well as many others since, are currently published by Tapspace and can be heard played by ensembles the world over.

 Murray went on to be a staff member at SCV for 13 years during which he served the organization in a variety of roles.
 He became known for a unique compositional style, a signature sound, and a propensity for achieving a smooth drumset-oriented approach to this percussive genre.

 In 1998, Murray co-founded Tapspace Publications, LLC with friend and partner Jim Casella.
 The company is based in Portland, OR and specializes in creative percussion literature of all different kinds as well as the industry standard sound sample library, Virtual Drumline™.

 Murray attended San Jose State University in San Jose, CA as a music major with an emphasis in world music.
 During this time he studied with Dan Sabanovich, Hafez Modirzadeh, Royal Hartigan, and C.K.
 Ladzekpo.
 He has taught and/or arranged for many top schools and winter percussion ensembles throughout the country, including Amador Valley (CA), Richland Hills (TX), Tunstall Concert Ensemble (VA), Fred C. Beyer High School (CA), James Logan High School (CA), Evergreen High School (WA), Stephen F. Austin High School (TX), SCV Winter Percussion, and SCV Cadets.
 He has also been the battery arranger for the Yokohama Inspires in Japan for the last several years.